 How do you turn the boring truth of your life into a story worth telling?
-How do you tell a story based on personal experience that doesn’t sound self-absorbed?
-How do you perfect the art of nonfiction first-person writing without being clichéd?
+Is there a way to tell a story based on personal experience that doesn’t sound self-absorbed?
+How do you perfect the art of nonfiction, first-person writing without being clichéd?
 Vivian Gornick’s book, The Situation and the Story, does just that.

 Having taught in M.F.A. programs for 15 years, Gornick knows a thing or two about telling a story that accomplishes multiple goals: Letting your experiences shape the reader’s experience, sharing transformative events that in turn transform others, and, hopefully, delivering some wisdom, insight, or knowledge that only you can provide to the reader.

-If ever there was a writing bible for nonfiction, On Writing Well is it.
+If ever there was a best book about writing nonfiction, On Writing Well is it.
 Organized around principles, methods, forms, and attitudes, William Zinsser manages to guide the writer through every step of the writing process.
-And his clear, simple language makes for approachable reading—and learning.
+And his clear, simple language makes for approachable reading and learning.

-Best of all, Zinsser’s instructions are layered with examples, including sample writing with a slew of his corrections.
+Best of all, Zinsser’s instructions are layered with writing tips and examples, including sample writing with a slew of his corrections.
 His number one mantra?
 To keep writing as clean as possible, sans fluff, which can be trying even for a veteran writer.

 Natalie Goldberg is committed to what she calls writing practice, which bases its model on the Zen study of the mind.
 Such introspective study allows us to ask ourselves big and small questions and tap into authentic answers for both.

-Her instruction in Writing Down the Bones is clear: Remove the rules around writing.
+Her instruction and writing advice in Writing Down the Bones is clear: Remove the rules around writing.
 Narrate a real account—and your real feelings—about a space and place in time.
-Not the surface “I had fun,” or “it was good,” but something authentic and accurate that conveys the depth of our true experiences.
+Not the surface “I had fun,” or “it was good.”
+But something authentic and accurate that conveys the depth of our true experiences.

-4. What if?, Anne Bernays and Pamela Painter
+4. What if?, by Anne Bernays and Pamela Painter

-With 25 years of teaching experience in creative writing between them, Bernays and Painter set out to write a fiction guide for would-be writers.
+With 25 years of teaching experience in creative writing between them, Bernays and Painter set out to write a fiction guide full of writing tips for would-be writers.
 Chock full of writing exercises—75 to be precise—their aim is clear: To convey how to think like a writer and write like a writer.